Bruce Campbell: Television

-Campbell made a critically acclaimed dramatic guest role as a grief-stricken detective seeking revenge for his father's murder in a two-part episode of the fourth season of Homicide: Life on the Street.
+Campbell had a critically acclaimed dramatic guest role as a grief-stricken detective seeking revenge for his father's murder in a two-part episode of the fourth season of Homicide: Life on the Street.
 Campbell later played the part of a bigamous demon in The X-Files episode "Terms of Endearment".
-He also starred as Agent Jackman in the episode "Witch Way Now?" of the WB series Charmed, as well as playing a state police officer in an episode of the short-lived series American Gothic titled "Meet the Beetles".
+He also featured as Agent Jackman in the episode "Witch Way Now?" of the WB series Charmed, as well as playing a state police officer in an episode of the short-lived series American Gothic titled "Meet The Beetles".

-Campbell co-starred on the television series Burn Notice, which aired from 2007 to 2013 on USA Network.
+Campbell co-featured in the television series Burn Notice, which was broadcast from 2007 to 2013 by USA Network.
 He portrayed Sam Axe, a beer-chugging, former Navy SEAL now working as an unlicensed private investigator and occasional mercenary with his old friend Michael Westen, the show's main character.
 When working undercover, his character frequently used the alias Chuck Finley, which Bruce later revealed was the name of one of his father's old co-workers.
 Campbell was the star of a 2011 Burn Notice made-for-television prequel focusing on Sam's Navy SEAL career, titled Burn Notice: The Fall of Sam Axe.

-In 2014, Campbell played Santa Claus in an episode of The Librarians.
+In 2014, Campbell played Santa Claus for an episode of The Librarians.
 Campbell played Ronald Reagan in season 2 of the FX original series Fargo.
-More recently Campbell reprised his role as Ashley "Ash" Williams in Ash vs Evil Dead, a series based upon the Evil Dead franchise that launched his career.
+More recently Campbell reprised his role as Ashley "Ash" Williams in Ash vs Evil Dead, a series based upon the Evil Dead series that began his career.
 Ash vs Evil Dead began airing on Starz on October 31, 2015, and was renewed by the cable channel for second and third seasons, before being cancelled.

-In January 2019, Travel Channel announced a reboot of the Ripley's Believe It or Not! reality series, with Campbell serving as host and executive producer.
+In January 2019, Travel Channel announced a new version of the Ripley's Believe It or Not! reality series, with Campbell serving as host and executive producer.
 The 10-episode season debuted on June 9, 2019.